 - Filings.
 The Tribunal is accepting electronic submissions.

 The International Organization of Securities Commissions (IOSCO) published a statement on May 29, 2020, with guidance on providing investors with high-quality, reliable, timely and transparent financial information during COVID-19.

 As a result of COVID-19, Alberta, British Columbia, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island, Saskatchewan and Yukon’s securities regulatory authorities published temporary blanket relief from certain financial statement and information delivery requirements for registrants and unregistered capital markets participants.

-- The blank relief provides a 60-day extension for periodic filings normally required to be made between June 2 and September 30, 2020 by registrants and, in Ontario, unregistered capital markets participants that rely upon certain registration exemptions.
+- The blanket relief provides a 60-day extension for periodic filings normally required to be made between June 2 and September 30, 2020, by registrants and, in Ontario, unregistered capital markets participants that rely upon certain registration exemptions.

 - If prior relief has been sought to extend deadlines for any financial statement or information delivery requirements occurring on or before June 1, 2020, then this cannot be used to seek a further extension.

-As of March 16, 2020, all limitation periods in Ontario are suspended until further notice.
-Further, any timelines created by the Government of Ontario requiring steps to be taken in a current or intended proceeding have been suspended, subject to the ultimate discretion of the court, tribunal or other decision-maker responsible for the proceeding.
+The Government of Ontario has announced that all limitation and procedural time periods that were previously suspended have resumed running as of Monday, September 14, 2020.
+On March 16, 2020, all limitation periods in Ontario had been suspended until further notice.
+Further, any timelines created by the Government of Ontario requiring steps to be taken in a current or intended proceeding were suspended, subject to the ultimate discretion of the court, tribunal or other decision-maker responsible for the proceeding.